theoo/metro_tic_tac_toe/README.md

 Important programing choices and decisions are described in the code itself.

+## Testing

+Gherkin (Cucumber) requires some dependencies that can be installed with `gem install bundle; bundle`.
+To run the test, use the command `cucumber`.

+Currently only challenge-specific specs have been described and tested using **rspec**.

 ## TODO

 - develop a better AI based on [MiniMax](https://en.wikipedia.org/wiki/Minimax) or [GameTree](https://en.wikipedia.org/wiki/Game_tree) decision.